-We are aware of a number of other companies developing competing technology and devices, and some of these competitors may have greater resources, greater name recognition, broader product lines, or larger customer bases than we do.
+We are aware of several other companies developing competing technology and devices, and some of these competitors may have greater resources, greater name recognition, broader product lines, or larger customer bases than we do.

-Our principal competitors in the medical exoskeleton market consist of Ekso Bionics (NASDAQ: EKSO), Rex Bionics Pty, Cyberdyne (Tokyo Stock Exchange: 7779), Parker Hannifin (NYSE: PH), FREE Bionics, Hocoma, AlterG and Bioness (acquired by Bioventus (NASDAQ: BVS).
-These products may also compete with the ReStore exo-suit, as well as manual forms of gait training which do not involve robotic assistive devices.
+Our principal competitors in the medical exoskeleton market consist of Ekso Bionics (NASDAQ: EKSO), Rex Bionics Pty, Cyberdyne (Tokyo Stock Exchange: 7779), FREE Bionics, DIH (formerly known as Hocoma), AlterG, Wandercraft, and Bioness (acquired by Bioventus (NASDAQ: BVS).
+Parker Hannifin (NYSE: PH) was a prior competitor but exited the exoskeleton market in December 2022 with its divestiture of its Human Motion and Control business unit, which includes the Indego lower limb exoskeleton line of products, to Ekso Bionics.
+The competitors' products may also compete with the ReStore soft exo-suit, as well as manual forms of gait training which do not involve robotic assistive devices.

-We believe that our ReWalk Personal device possesses key competitive advantages over these companies' products, such as our tilt-sensor technology that provides a selfinitiated walking experience, more natural gait and faster functional walking speed, the ability to support its own weight and broad user specifications.
+We believe that our ReWalk Personal device possesses key competitive advantages over these companies' products, such as our tilt-sensor technology that provides a self-initiated walking experience, more natural gait and faster functional walking speed, the ability to support its own weight and broad user specifications.
 In addition, ReWalk Personal is the first medical exoskeleton cleared by the FDA for personal use in the United States.